 The law defines adultery as voluntary sexual intercourse between a married person and a person of the opposite sex not being the married partner.
 The judicial definition is quite bizarre.
 Adultery requires 'physical contact with an alien and unlawful sexual organ'.

 One of the difficulties with this ground is obtaining the proof.
 The Scottish Executive propose to get rid of this category altogether.

 Unreasonable behaviour in Scotland

 Unreasonable behaviour covers the whole spectrum of human existence.
-The test is a simple one, If you find your partners behaviour such that you could not reasonably be expected to continue to live with him then that is unreasonable behaviour.
+The test is a simple one, If you find your partners behaviour such that you could not reasonably be expected to continue to live with them then that is unreasonable behaviour.